docpad-archive/documentation/01-start/06-troubleshoot.html.md

 watchOptions: catchupDelay: 0
 ```

-This will introduce problems however if you have previously customised watchOptions, or if your editor uses swapfiles.
+This will introduce problems however if you have previously customised `watchOptions`, or if your editor uses swapfiles.
 [More info here.](https://github.com/bevry/docpad/issues/749)

 ### I got "We couldn't find an existing DocPad project inside your current directory..."